BetMGM Bonus Code 'SI1500' Offers $1,500 First Bet for Seattle vs New England

 - Bonus bets expire seven days after issuance.

-Consider betting on Seattle's defense to hold New England under 21 points or backing Sam Darnold to outperform Drake Maye in passing yards.
-If your first wager wins, you keep the profits and can withdraw immediately.
-This BetMGM promotion is available to first-time users in the following states: AZ, CO, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, MS, NC, NJ, OH, PA, TN, VA, WV, WY.
-It is not available in NV, NY, or Ontario, Canada.

-Steps to claim your BetMGM Sportsbook promo code for the Big Game
+Steps to claim your bonus code for BetMGM and bet on the Big Game

-Follow these steps to secure your welcome bonus before Seattle faces New England on Sunday:
+Follow these steps to claim your BetMGM promo code and place your first bet on Sunday's Seattle-New England clash:

-- Register a new BetMGM account using bonus code 'SI1500' and provide required personal information for identity verification.

-- Make your initial deposit of at least $10 to qualify for the promotional offer.
+- Click the registration link and enter bonus code 'SI1500' during account creation.

+- Complete identity verification by providing your driver's license and personal information.

-- Place your first real money wager on any Seattle vs New England betting market or other available sports.
+- Place your first real money bet on any Patriots vs Seahawks market.

-- Receive bonus bets equal to your lost stake if your initial wager is unsuccessful, up to $1,500 maximum.
+- Collect your winnings immediately if successful, or receive bonus bets if your wager loses.

-New users can explore comprehensive details about this operator in our BetMGM review.

 - Second Chance on First TD Bets: Get your stake back if your First Touchdown Scorer pick ends up scoring the second touchdown instead.